abrarmughal4480/videodesk-readme/resident-manual.md

 - **Labeling**: Add descriptive labels for each video

-![Image and Video Upload Section](./resident-images/images-and-videos.png) *Image and Video Upload Section on Upload Page, showing specific areas where users can drag and drop or select their media files*
+![Image and Video Upload Section](./resident-images/images-and-videos.png) *Image 5: Image and Video Upload Section on Upload Page, showing specific areas where users can drag and drop or select their media files*

 • **Submitting Your Upload**:
   1. **Review**: Check all information is correct